Home Crosses Pagan symbols Site search

 In 1194, England's King Richard I decided on a red St. George's Cross as the flag for England.
 Later, in the 1270's, St. George became the patron saint of England.

-(This is also the basis of the flag of Georgia; the Channel Islands of Alderney, Guernsey and Herm; the 'square mile' City of London; Sitges near Barcelona; Montreal; and Sardinia.
-See other flags)
+The George Cross is also the basis of the flag of Georgia; the Channel Islands of Alderney, Guernsey and Herm; the Square Mile City of London; Sitges near Barcelona; Montreal; and Sardinia.
+(See other flags with crosses)

-Scotland is represented by the white saltire on a blue background, a symbol for Scotland since King Angus in the ninth century.
+Scotland is represented by the white saltire on a blue background, a symbol for Scotland since King Angus in the 9th century.
 It is called the St. Andrew's Cross.

 (This is also the flag of the Saint Andrew and Providence Islands - San Andrés y Providencia - northwest of Colombia, once the settlement of English Puritans, and the flag of Tenerife, Canary Islands, Spain, albeit a slightly darker shade of blue.
-See other flags)
+See other flags with crosses)

 1 January 1801 was the start of the 'Act of Union of Ireland with England (and Wales) and Scotland'.
-Following this, King George III added the Irish flag to the Union flag.
-Ireland is represented by the flag of St. Patrick, a diagonal red cross on a white ground.
+Following this, King George III added the symbol of the patron saint of Ireland, St. Patrick, a diagonal red cross on a white ground.

 (A similar flag is used by Alabama, USA, and the Chilean city of Valdivia.
 In the 19th century the Valdivian governor was an Irishman - and one of the main industries of Valdivia is beer - but these are about the only links Valdivia has with Ireland.
 The Valdivian Cross is believed to be copied from the Spanish Cross of Burgundy.
-The flag of Jersey, Channel Islands, also has a red saltire and this flag may have been in use before St. Patrick's Cross became the flag for Ireland.
-See other flags)
+The flag of Jersey, Channel Islands, also has a red saltire.
+See other flags with crosses)

 However, there was a slight technical problem.
-If St. Patrick's Cross is centred on the St. Andrew's Cross, it obscures the white Scottish cross.
+If St. Patrick's Cross was centred on the flag, it would obscure the white St. Andrew's Cross.
 To avoid this, the St. Patrick's cross was made thinner.
-It was also offset slightly, so that when we 'read' the flag clockwise, the white Scottish St. Andrew's Cross, the older member of the Union, is ahead of the red Irish St. Patrick's Cross.
+It was also offset slightly, so that when we 'read' the flag clockwise, the St. Andrew's Cross of Scotland, the older member of the Union, is ahead of the St. Patrick's Cross of Ireland.

 The formation of the Union Flag came about as the result of the progressive merging of the inhabitants of the British Isles under one king.